Why Pretrained Classifiers Work So Well in Few-Shot Learning

 Interactive — Neural collapse and transfer in 3D

 Fig. 1.
 3D feature space during training.
 Source classes (filled dots, 4 classes × 18 samples) collapse toward an equiangular tight frame as the epoch slider advances.
 Target classes (rings, 3 classes × 5 samples) are unseen during training but inherit the same favorable geometry.
-CDNV drops as within-class variance shrinks and class means separate.
-At epoch ~170+, nearest-center classification achieves 100% on target classes.
+CDNV drops because within-class variance shrinks while class means separate.
+At epoch ~170+, nearest-center classification succeeds from only a few target examples.

 Part I — A formal model for transfer to new classes